hnguyen0428/style_checker/README.md

 - Will not automatically check for file/function headers but can print them out for manual checking.
 - Spacings for if/else/etc...
-  - For example, there should be space between if and condition in if (condition)
-  - Curly brace on the same line. e.g.: if (condition) {
-  - Checks if if/else has curly braces even for one liner
-  - And some more...

 ### Usage